 Nearby Top Destinations

 Consider checking out other top destinations while being on this “foot” part of Bali Island.
 Nusa Dua is a 20 minutes drive from Pandawa.
-The all-inclusive beach is famous for its selections of 5-stars resorts.
-From banana boat to jet ski, the choice for watersports here is more varied than Pandawa.
+The all-inclusive beach is famous for its selection of 5-star resorts.
+From the banana boat to jet ski, the choice for watersports here is more varied than in Pandawa.

-Uluwatu temple is 30 minutes driving westward.
-Get spoiled by the beautiful ocean view on the way up to temple.
+Uluwatu temple is 30 minutes drive westward.
+Get spoiled by the beautiful ocean view on the way up to the temple.
 Keep belongings at hand because monkeys here are famously mischievous.
 There’s a traditional Kecak dance performance held every day around sunset.

-Pandawa Beach has a large parking lot.
-Other public facilities are still limited to toilets (IDR 2k) and washing room (IDR 5k).
+The beach has a spacious parking lot.
+Other public facilities are still limited to toilets (Rp2.000) and washing rooms (Rp5.000).
 Small restaurants along the beach offer food and drinks at a reasonable price.
-There is a rental service for kayak and umbrellas.
+There is a rental service for kayaks and umbrellas.
 Little souvenir shops are also available.

 How To Get To Pandawa Beach

-There is no public transport which stops in front of Pandawa Beach.
+There is no public transport that stops in front of Pandawa Beach.
 Besides, it’s still quite far (about 1,6 km) from the ticket gate to the beach.
 A private vehicle is the best way to get there.
-Rent a bike at IDR 65k/day or a car at IDR 600k/day.
-Only 40 minutes from Kuta area, Pandawa beach is accessible by following Ngurah Rai Bypass southward.
+Rent a motorcycle at Rp60.000/day or a car at Rp600.000/day.
+It will take 40 minutes to get to the beach from the Kuta area.
+Pandawa Beach is accessible by following Ngurah Rai Bypass southward.

-At Jimbaran intersection, take a right lane toward Kampus UNUD road.
-Follow the road for 2,6 km until Udayana University intersection.
-Then take a turn left to Goa Gong street and follow this route: Goa Gong street – Sarmawangsa – Melasti – Pantai Pandawa road.
+At the Jimbaran intersection, take the right lane toward Kampus UNUD road.
+Follow the road for 2,6 km until the Udayana University intersection.
+Then take a turn left to Goa Gong Street and follow this route: Goa Gong Street – Sarmawangsa – Melasti – Pantai Pandawa road.